FastCGI-Archives/fcgi2/README.md

 -----------------------

 Copyright (c) 1996 Open Market, Inc.
-See the file "[LICENSE.TERMS](LICENSE.TERMS)" for information on usage and redistribution of this file, and for a DISCLAIMER OF ALL WARRANTIES.
+See the file "[LICENSE](LICENSE)" for information on usage and redistribution of this file, and for a DISCLAIMER OF ALL WARRANTIES.

 Documentations